 Error handling is an essential part of software development, and the C++ has evolved over time to provide various mechanisms for handling errors and exceptions.
-In this blog post, we will explore the history of error handling in C++ and how new std::optional and std::expected classes are useful for it.
+In this blog post, we will explore the history of error handling in C++ and how new std::optional

 Error Handling in C++

-Another traditional approach to error handling is to use the return statement to indicate the success or failure of a function.
-Functions would typically return a special sentinel value (such as -1 or nullptr) to indicate an error, and the caller would be responsible for checking the return value and handling the error appropriately.
-One of the drawbacks of using the return statement to indicate the success or failure of a function is that it can be easy for errors to be overlooked or mishandled.
+statement to indicate the success or failure of a function is that it can be easy for errors to be overlooked or mishandled.
 This is because the caller of a function must check the return value and interpret the meaning of the error code, which can be difficult to do consistently across a large codebase.
 In addition, using sentinel values such as -1 to indicate an error can be difficult when the function is expected to return a range of valid values that includes error codes.

 Another approach that requires mentioning is exceptions.
 But exceptions also have their own drawbacks, including the overhead of creating and propagating the exception object, and the potential for unexpected behavior if the exception is not caught.
 This can be a concern for performance-critical applications.
 In addition, exceptions can be difficult to debug, because the point where the exception is thrown may not be the same as the point where it is caught.